-- J. Overhead weather protection shall be provided at all common entrances to give visitors the feeling of already being inside. - K. The upper side of weather protection elements shall be designed such that they do not create unsightly conditions or glare from sunlight for upper floors.

-- L. Weather protection shall be the only first-floor attachments allowed to occupy the public right-of-way.
+- C. Dryer vents and other supply and exhaust vent attachments to a façade must be painted to match the surrounding material. - D. Overhead weather protection shall be provided at all common entrances to give visitors the feeling of already being inside. - E. The upper side of weather protection elements shall be designed such that they do not create unsightly conditions or glare from sunlight for upper floors. - F. Weather protection shall be the only first-floor attachments allowed to occupy the public right-of-way.
 On the second floor and above, balconies, bay windows, eaves, lights, unenclosed fire escapes, and signs may occupy the public right-of-way.
 Attachments above motorways shall be at least 15 feet above grade.
-Attachments above sidewalks shall be at least 7 feet above grade. - M. Balconies, porches, and loggias shall not constitute more than 50% of any facade. - N. Antennas and radar dishes shall not be permitted where visible from public streets or public parks.
+Attachments above sidewalks shall be at least 7 feet above grade. - G. Antennas and radar dishes shall not be permitted where visible from public streets or public parks.